NAFTeam/NAFF/README.md

 This is `Dis-Snek`, an API wrapper for Discord, written in Python.
 This wrapper is designed to be easy to use, and easily modified to suit your needs.

 #### Features:
-- [x] 100% coverage of the application commands API
+- ✅ 100% coverage of the application commands API
-- [x] Modern and Pythonic API
+- ✅ Modern and Pythonic API
-- [x] Asynchronous operation
+- ✅ Asynchronous operation
-- [x] Proper rate limit handling
+- ✅ Proper rate limit handling
-- [x] Dynamic cache with TTL support
+- ✅ Dynamic cache with TTL support

 ## "Is this just another discord.py fork"?